Yandex Cloud

 • day: Day of the week, in DDD format, for scheduled maintenance.

-• hour: Hour of day, in HH format, for scheduled maintenance.
-The possible values range from 1 to 24.
+• hour: Hour of the day, in HH format, for scheduled maintenance.
+The allowed values range from 1 to 24.

 3. Check the server response to make sure your request was successful.